hudhaa8/NotesApp-Frontend/README.md

 noorul@gmail.com
 123456RRR

+You can also create by sign up and Enjoy the NOTES APP

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: